 This proposal was prepared in the context of Resolution Conf.
 14.8 (Rev. CoP17) on Periodic Review of the Appendices.
-The Animals Committee, at its 30th meeting (AC30, Geneva, July 2018) agreed with the recommendation from this Periodic Review that it would be appropriate to transfer D. broadbenti litoralis to Appendix II.
+The Animals Committee at AC30 agreed with the recommendation from this Periodic Review that it would be appropriate to transfer D. broadbenti litoralis to Appendix II.